axentix/docs/README.md

 ___

 <p align="center">
-Axentix Framework Documentation - Made with ❤️ by Axel SIMONET & Vincent LEVEQUE
+Axentix Framework Documentation - Made with ❤️ by Axel SIMONET & Vincent LEVEQUE at <a href="https://axentsoftware.com">AxentSoftware</a>
 </p>